Article 7 min read

 What the embedded chart image is good for

 Audit trail.
-When someone challenges your numbers, you open the file and the source figure is right there.
-No “let me find the original screenshot somewhere on my hard drive.”
+When someone challenges your numbers, the source figure is right there.

 Dual-reviewer comparison.
 In systematic reviews, two reviewers extract independently, then reconcile.
-The XLSX with the chart embedded lets reviewer 2 open reviewer 1’s file and immediately see what was extracted and from what figure, without coordinating image attachments.
+The XLSX lets reviewer 2 open reviewer 1’s file and immediately see what was extracted from what figure.

 Six-month recall.
 You will forget which chart you extracted from.
 The embedded image is a memory that doesn’t decay.

 Citation context.
-When the extracted data goes into a paper or report, the figure-and-numbers pair is what gets cited.
-Having both in one file simplifies the supplementary materials prep.
+When the data goes into a paper or report, the figure-and-numbers pair is what gets cited.

 Common screenshot pitfalls

 Low-resolution capture.
-Older monitors or aggressive screen scaling produce small chart captures (under 500px wide).
-Below that range, line thickness and tick labels start to merge.
+Older monitors or aggressive scaling produce small captures (under 500px wide).
+Below that, line thickness and tick labels merge.
 Mitigation: zoom the source in your browser before screenshotting.
-A chart at 200% browser zoom captured at default screenshot resolution beats the same chart at 100%.
+200% browser zoom captured at default resolution beats 100%.

 Compressed JPEG.
-Some screen recorders save screenshots as JPEG by default.
-JPEG compression introduces blocky artifacts that mimic real data.
-Mitigation: always set your screenshot tool to PNG. macOS Screenshot (Cmd+Shift+4) defaults to PNG; some Windows tools default to JPEG.
+Some recorders save as JPEG by default; artifacts mimic real data.
+Mitigation: set your screenshot tool to PNG.

 Anti-aliased text bleeding into gridlines.
-At low resolution, tick label text can blur into the gridline it sits next to, making the exact tick position ambiguous.
-Mitigation: zoom in before screenshotting, or place calibration lines at the most clearly visible ticks (not necessarily the leftmost/rightmost).
+At low resolution, tick labels can blur into adjacent gridlines.
+Mitigation: zoom in before screenshotting, or place calibration lines at the clearest ticks.

 Cursor in screenshot.
-Some screenshot tools include the mouse pointer.
-A pointer inside the plot area becomes a phantom data point if you’re not careful.
-Mitigation: review the screenshot before uploading.
-Crop or recapture if needed.
+A pointer inside the plot area becomes a phantom data point.
+Mitigation: review before uploading; crop or recapture.

-Transparent or dark themes.
-Charts on dark backgrounds work — but the color picker for auto-extraction needs the series colors to differ noticeably from the dark background.
-Mitigation: if auto-extraction misbehaves, increase tolerance, or fall back to manual clicking.
+Dark themes.
+The auto-extract color picker needs series colors that differ noticeably from the background.
+Mitigation: increase tolerance, or fall back to manual clicking.

 How the XLSX format compares to plain Excel